 Reporting from the 2022 Fort Lauderdale Boat Show, US correspondent Elliott Maurice takes us on a full tour of the Pearl 72, which was making its global debut.

 Having made its debut at the 2022 Fort Lauderdale Boat Show, the all-new Pearl 72 has taken its place between the popular Pearl 62 and the more luxurious Pearl 80.

 As expected, the creative credits go to the usual design duo of Dixon Yacht Design for the hull, exterior and layout, and Kelly Hoppen for the interior styling, finishes and colour schemes.

 To keep things simple, she has split these into three different looks for customers to pick from – Indulgence, Modern and Luxury.

 The key highlights of the layout include a fantastically bright main saloon with an elegant aft lounge, a loft-style island galley amidships and a big dinette beneath the windscreen.
 There’s also a two-seat lower helm to starboard.

 Down below, four ensuite cabins immediately differentiate this model from its obvious competitors.
 Two are described by Pearl Yachts as potential owners’ cabins – one forward with its own staircase that dives down beneath the windscreen and another full-beam affair amidships.

 Article continues below…

-Base prices start from £2.275 million for the less powerful engines and £2.32 million for the bigger ones, but with a full set of typical ‘Med spec’ options expect to pay around £2.6 to £2.7 million.
+You can also choose to stabilise this model with either a Seakeeper 18 or Sleipner Vector Fins (or both).
+Basic tax-free prices run from £2.43 million for the less powerful engines and from £2.48 million for the bigger ones, but with a full set of typical ‘Med spec’ options, you can expect to pay more like £3.2 million.